kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 So, We can see from the both output that the database has 2 shards.

-Now, Let's check the number of replicas each shard has from the MongoDB object and the number of pod the statefulsets have,
+Now, Let's check the number of replicas each shard has from the MongoDB object and the number of pod the petsets have,

 ```bash
 $ kubectl get mongodb -n demo mg-sharding -o json | jq '.spec.shardTopology.shard.replicas'